briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

-        3. _(C)_ If a person is found to be in violation of any community control sanction and if the violation is a result of either of the following, the court shall first consider ordering the person’s participation or continued participation in a drug treatment program or mitigating the penalty specified in Ohio R.C.
-2929.13, 2929.15, or 2929.25, whichever is applicable, after which the court has the discretion either to order the person’s participation or continued participation in a drug treatment program or to impose the penalty with the mitigating factor specified in any of those applicable sections:
+        3. _(C)_ If a person is found to be in violation of any community control sanction and if the violation is a result of either of the following, the court shall first consider ordering the person's participation or continued participation in a drug treatment program or mitigating the penalty specified in Ohio R.C.
+2929.13, 2929.15, or 2929.25, whichever is applicable, after which the court has the discretion either to order the person's participation or continued participation in a drug treatment program or to impose the penalty with the mitigating factor specified in any of those applicable sections: